syde91/service-health-checker/README.md

 2) Modify Config file to suit your needs.

 # Configuration
 Edit config file in /config/config.go.
+Here are the following configuration variables:
 1) Source: Source file containing all the service URLs
 2) MaxConcurrentThreads: Number of concurrent requests that can be made by the application.
 (Default: 1024)
 3) HealthCheckFrequency: Describes frequency of the service health check in seconds.
 Default: 600 seconds(10 mins)